praveenprem/sshauth/README.md

 # SSH Auth

- Is an authentication plugin for SSH, which allow system administrators to integrate third-party service such as GitHub and GitLab as a authentication mechanism in conjunction default `authorized_keys` file.
+ Is an authentication plugin for SSH, which allow system administrators to integrate third-party service such as GitHub and GitLab as a authentication mechanism in conjunction with default `authorized_keys` file.
 This is stateless and therefore any changes made on third-party service side will take effect immediately across all systems.

  This plugin will allow you to configure one of the following service as an authentication mechanism:
  - GitHub v1.0.0
  - GitLab (Self-Hosted only) v1.0.0
  - AWS IAM v2.0.0
  - SQL server v2.0.0
+ ###### _Version attached to the service refer to the release version of this plugin, not the service itself._

 _**WARNING:** This plugin is NOT a replacement option for default_ **authorized_keys**!
 _Should always be used as a failover._